Hakimbek/my-spring-framework-notes/2_Dependency_Injection/README.md

 - Collection values etc.

 ## Difference between constructor and setter injection
+### Partial dependency
-1. **Partial dependency:** can be injected using setter injection but it is not possible by constructor.
+Can be injected using setter injection but it is not possible by constructor.
 Suppose there are 3 properties in a class, having 3 arg constructor and setter methods.
 In such a case, if you want to pass information for only one property, it is possible by the setter method only.
 2. **Overriding:** Setter injection overrides the constructor injection.
 If we use both constructor and setter injection, IOC containers will use the setter injection.
 3. **Changes:** We can easily change the value by setter injection.
 It doesn't always create a new bean instance like a constructor.
 So setter injection is more flexible than constructor injection.